Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 In addition to pushing into Middle Asia, China would attempt to pull some of its island neighbors into its grip.
 On this issue, Western leaders have tried to appease China through various “peace talks,” generally to no avail.
 The very non-politically correct Plain Truth of the 1960s didn’t mince words regarding this problem.
 “The Asiatic mind is totally different from the occidental [Western] mind.
 It doesn’t reason in the same manner.
 Try though we may to delude ourselves into believing our dollars, trade missions, military advisers and arms shipments, our hospital ships, our missions, our food supplies are helping stem the tide of the advancing threat of communism in these Eastern nations—we are failing!”
 (November 1961).

 The people of Asia, this article continued, “are impressed with strength, not talk.
-They feel a much closer kinship with other peoples of the Asian sphere than they do with the far-away ‘Yankees’ with customs, languages and religions so totally different from their own”
+They feel a much closer kinship with other peoples of the Asian sphere than they do with the far-away ‘Yankees’ with customs, languages and religions so totally different from their own.”

 Yes, eventually the forces pushing Russia and China apart would be overwhelmed by forces driving them into each other’s arms.
 It is rapidly happening now!

 Following the Cold War, Russia and China found themselves isolated and in need of cooperation if they were to survive.
-Economic and political unions forming between the Americas, a newly united Europe and other such cooperative efforts necessitated the Russians and Chinese forge a positive relationship.
+Economic and political unions forming between the Americas, a newly united Europe and other such cooperative efforts necessitated that the Russians and Chinese forge a positive relationship.

 Even before the collapse of the Soviet empire, in 1989 Soviet President Mikhail Gorbachev visited China to repair ties and revitalize dialogue on the demarcation disputes that were still mired in 17th-century detail.
 In 1991, Russia and China signed a border agreement, beginning a practical demarcation process.
 In April 1997, China and Russia—along with former Soviet republics Tajikistan, Kazakhstan and Kyrgyzstan—signed an accord in Moscow on troop reduction and security-building measures along the 4,700-mile border between China and the former Soviet Union.